 LinkedIn Keywords: How to Optimize Your Profile for Search

-LinkedIn keywords are specific terms and phrases that recruiters type into LinkedIn's search to find candidates.
-Strategic keyword placement can increase your profile views by 40% and generate 3x more recruiter messages.
-The key is adding relevant keywords to your headline, about section, skills, and experience—without keyword stuffing.
+LinkedIn keywords are specific terms and phrases that recruiters, prospects, and clients type into LinkedIn's search to find professionals, companies, and content.
+Strategic keyword placement across your profile, posts, and company page can increase your profile views by 40% and generate 3x more recruiter messages.
+The key is adding relevant keywords to your headline, about section, skills, experience, posts, and company page—without keyword stuffing.

 Key Takeaways

-- Headline is most important: Your headline appears in every search result and determines initial visibility
+- Headline is most important: Your 220-character headline appears in every search result and determines initial visibility

-- Add 7-10 target keywords: Research terms from job descriptions in your target roles
+- Add 7-10 target keywords: Research terms from job descriptions, competitor profiles, and LinkedIn autocomplete

 - Skills matter significantly: Profiles with 5+ skills are 27x more likely to be found by recruiters